Virgil van Dijk, teenage cast-off turned Dutch giant

 ‘Physical monster’

-Described as a “physical monster” by Erling Haaland, it wasn’t until Van Dijk grew 18 centimetres the summer he turned 17 that his transformation from “a slow right-back”, as he told the BBC, began to take shape.
+Described as a “physical monster” by Erling Haaland, it wasn’t until Van Dijk grew 18cm the summer he turned 17 that his transformation from “a slow right-back”, as he told the BBC, began to take shape.

 Koeman scouted Van Dijk while working for Groningen, the club the latter would join on a free transfer in 2010.
 Van Dijk made his debut the next year but was taken seriously ill, aged 20, with peritonitis and kidney poisoning.